Student Support Services Policy

 • Where the learner's specific needs are unable to be supported by ACCM College - we openly disclose that and help the learner find a more suitable training course or provider.

-The primary contact for all Student Support issues that cannot be resolved through the Student Training Adviser is the Director of RTO Operations.
+The head contact for all Student Support issues that cannot be addressed through the Student Training Adviser is the Director of RTO Operations (and the Learning Support team).

-Learners may contact the Director directly with support requests or concerns via contact@accm.edu.au
+Learners may contact the Director directly with any support requests or concerns via student-support@accm.edu.au

 Student Support Policy Details